 The environment surrounding marketing is changing dramatically these days.
 We will introduce "MMM", a method of optimizing advertising investment to maximize business results even in situations where past experience and common sense no longer apply.

-Four key points for measuring advertising effectiveness
+Four key points to translate advertising effectiveness measurement into results

 Four points to consider when measuring advertising effectiveness